Liaison office is a type of entity which has structural differences both from a company and branch office of a foreign company.

 Liaison Office Representative and Employees

 All liaison offices must have a representative.
 The representative is a real person who manages and represents the liaison office towards third parties and responsible for the day-to-day activities of the liaison office and other tasks given by the parent company.
-A foreigner who has a permit to reside in Turkey can be appointed as representative as well.
+A foreigner who has a permit to work in Türkiye can be appointed as representative as well.

-The liaison office representative can be dismissed or his powers can be restricted any time by the parent company.
+The liaison office representative can be dismissed, or his powers can be restricted any time by the parent company.
+Although liaison offices are considered workplaces, they do not have the title of employer.
+The employer of the workers working in the liaison office is the parent company abroad.

-It is not possible to delimit the liability of the parent company for its liaison office in Turkey, either through the funds allocated to the liaison office or any other arrangements.
+It is not possible to delimit the liability of the parent company for its liaison office in Türkiye, either through the funds allocated to the liaison office or any other arrangements.

 As the liaison offices, by definition, are not allowed to engage in income generating commercial activities, it is not possible for them to have any profits.
 Naturally, this will cause an automatic exemption from corporate tax.